AbdulRahmanAlHamali/flutter_typeahead/README.md

 ```

 #### Customizing the growth direction of the suggestions list
 By default, the list grows towards the bottom.
 However, you can use the `direction` property to customize the growth direction to be one of `AxisDirection.down` or `AxisDirection.up`, the latter of which will cause the list to grow up, where the first suggestion is at the bottom of the list, and the last suggestion is at the top.

+Set `autoFlipDirection` to true to allow the suggestions list to automatically flip direction whenever it detects that there is not enough space for the current direction.
+This is useful for scenarios where the TypeAheadField is in a scrollable widget or when the developer wants to ensure the list is always viewable despite different user screen sizes.

 ## For more information
 Visit the [API Documentation](https://pub.dartlang.org/documentation/flutter_typeahead/latest/)